George-Went/Documentation/php.md

 CREATE TABLE `cms`.`catagory` ( `cat_id` INT(3) NOT NULL AUTO_INCREMENT , `cat_title` INT NOT NULL , PRIMARY KEY (`cat_id`)) ENGINE = InnoDB;
 ```

-Connecting to the database with php
+## Connecting to the database with php
-We need to add a `includes` directory to our file structure, as `index.php` is open to the public, we want to make sure that our database connection code is secure in a private area only acceable by the server.
+We need to add a `/includes` directory to our file structure, as `index.php` is open to the public, we want to make sure that our database connection code is secure in a private area only acceable by the server.

 We can do this by putting it in a new secure directory called `includes`
 db.php